pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 2. doesn't need atomics (including fences) on [TSO](https://en.wikipedia.org/wiki/Memory_ordering#In_symmetric_multiprocessing_(SMP)_microprocessor_systems), or on [ARMv8-a](https://developer.arm.com/documentation/ddi0487/latest)[^req] for readers that keep up with the writer
 3. supports dynamic reader registration (dually, supports sleeping readers)
 4. bounds the number of protected (live) versions as a function of the number of stuck readers, assuming all other readers keep up
+5. guarantees that once a version is unreachable, it won't come back to life[^mvcc]

 [^req]: We really need load-load ordering and a lack of value speculation, which boils down to TSO in practice... but we can fake it on RMO with [16-byte atomic loads (LDP)](https://developer.arm.com/documentation/dui0801/g/A64-Floating-point-Instructions/LDP--SIMD-and-FP-) or maybe with a fake data dependency between the first load and the second load's address.
 OTOH, the surrounding code would probably need something like acquire semantics for the LDP anyway.

+[^mvcc]: This property lets us garbage collect versioned data in arbitrary non-FIFO order, just by keeping what's necessary for the current set of live versions: for each live version, the most recent data not younger than that live version, a set at most as large as the set of live versions.

 The last point is interesting for the higher level system, since it's now practical to allocate storage for all protected versions statically...
 [safe memory reclamation (SMR)](https://queue.acm.org/detail.cfm?id=2488549) makes sense even without dynamic storage management!